stanford-policylab/opp/data_readme.md

 - The original data was aggregated.
 It was grouped by stop reason, outcome and whether there was a search separately.
 Therefore, it is not possible to cross tabulate them together.
 We only use the last grouping.
-- State and local stops are mixed together, but identifiable by the `dept_lvl` field.
+- State and local stops are mixed together, identifiable by the `raw_dept_lvl` field.
+We map levels 1, 5, 9, 10, 11 to "Nebraska State Agency" in the `deparment_name` field; for the other levels, we fill `department_name` with `raw_dept`.
+Note that levels 1, 2, and 3 are state patrol, local P.D. and sheriff P.D.s, respectively; levels 5-12 are special agencies or sectors of some sort; there are no stops for level 4.
 - The data is by quarter, not by day.
 So all stop_dates are the first date of the quarter.
 - For state patrol stops, there is a strange jump (Q1) and then dip (Q2–4) in